Lara Croft: Publisher switch to Square Enix

 In late 2010, Square Enix announced a franchise reboot titled Tomb Raider; the new Lara Croft would be a darker, grittier reimagining of the character.
 In examining the character, Crystal Dynamics concluded that Croft's largest failing was her "Teflon coating", and that it needed a more human version that players would care about.
 The studio sought a new voice actress, trialling dozens of relatively unknown performers.

 The second reboot focuses on the origin of the character, and as a result, changes the previous back story.
 Staff opted to first work on the character's biography rather than cosmetic aspects.
 Crystal Dynamics sought to avoid the embellished physique of past renditions and pushed for realistic proportions.
 In redesigning the character's appearance, the designers began with simple concepts and added features that it felt made Lara Croft iconic: a ponytail, "M-shaped" lips, and the spatial relationship between her eyes, mouth, and nose.
 The company also changed the character's wardrobe, focusing on what it believed was more functional and practical.
 In designing the outfits, staff aimed to create a look that was "relevant" and "youthful", but not too "trendy" or "hip".
 To gauge the redesign, Crystal Dynamics conducted eye tracking studies on subjects who viewed the new version and previous ones.
+Camilla Luddington voiced Lara Croft in the reboot.

 Similar to Underworld, the new Tomb Raider features motion capture-based animation.
 In an effort to present realism and emotion in the character, Crystal Dynamics captured face and voice performances to accompany the body performances.
 The company revamped Croft's in-game combat abilities.
 Crystal Dynamics aimed to make the "combat fresh to the franchise, competitive amongst [similar games], and relevant to the story".
 Among the changes is the implementation of a free aiming system.
 The studio reasoned that such a system would cause players to be more invested in the action by fostering a "raw, brutal, and desperate" style.
 Global brand director Karl Stewart stated that such desperation relates to the updated character's inexperience with violence.
 He further commented that Lara Croft is thrust into a situation where she is forced to kill, which will be a traumatic and defining moment for her.

-In June 2012, Crystal Dynamics confirmed Camilla Luddington as the voice of Lara Croft in the reboot.
-She reprised the role in two sequels: Rise (2015) and Shadow of the Tomb Raider (2018).